Jean Perréal

 He was an accomplished designer of tombs, medals, theater scenery and ceremonies, including the marriage of King Louis XII and his second wife Mary Tudor.
 For the marriage, Perréal was sent to London in 1514, where he also executed a portrait of Mary Tudor.
 Working in a glazed paint pigment on glass, he also crafted a unique portrait of Louis XII, entitled Louis XII of France in Prayer (Walters Art Museum).
 As a sculptural designer, Perréal sketched the design for the tomb of Francis II, Duke of Brittany, which was executed by the French sculptor Michel Colombe, and is now in the cathedral of Nantes.

 In 1516, he painted an allegorical image, la complainte de nature à l'alchimiste errant (The Lament of Nature to the Wandering Alchemist), in which a winged figure with arms crossed, representing Nature, sits on a tree stump with branches that have been intricately shaped, with a fire burning in its base, conversing with an alchemist in an ankle-length coat, standing outside of his stone-laid shoreline laboratory.
-Live resprouting shoots emerge from either side of the tree stump seat to form a fancifully twined and pleached two-story-tall chair back.
+Live resprouting shoots emerge from either side of the tree stump seat to form a fancifully twined and grafted two-story-tall chair back with Latin inscription translated as earth, air, fire, water, mixture, (at the top of the tree) works of nature, (at the bottom of the alchemist building) works of man.

 His style is noted as keeping to the elegant French tradition, as well as a touch of Flemish realism.